plainoldprogrammer/yasm/README.md

 # yasm

-The *yasm* (Yet Another Snippet Manager) is a C++/Qt application which let to store specific code snippets under categories.
+The *YASM* (Yet Another Snippet Manager) is a C++/Qt application which let to store specific code snippets under categories.

 **Capabilities**